czimin/pgg-tournament/README.md

 # pgg-tournament
 An Axelrod-styled tournament among different strategies playing the public goods game.
 The tournament comprises all possible group combinations given a chosen group size, each group playing over a chosen number of rounds.
 The implementation can only run one tournament at a time.

+## Results
+On default settings, the champion of the tournament is `HYPOCRITE`.
+Perhaps surprisingly, the sucker of the tournament is `ALLD`.

 ## Banking modes
 Banking modes can be specified under the `Bank` class in `game.py` in the `publicgoodsgame` module.
 Currently, 3 modes are supported but more can be added.
 - `mode=0` multiplies the total contribution by `bankerx`, a chosen amount that must be less than the number of participants for this mode